kadai-io/kadai/README.md

 personal, group/team and topic Workbaskets.

 Workbaskets indicate the responsibility for a Task.
-The concepts of Workbaskets allow to differentiate between the permissions or the skills required to complete a Tasks and the determination who should complete the Tasks.
+The concepts of Workbaskets allow to differentiate between the permissions or the skills required to complete specific Tasks and the determination who should complete certain Tasks.
 This can diverge a lot in a larger organization.

 <p align="center">
   <img src="./docs/images/workbaskets.svg" />